Jessica Boland

 Overview

-Dr Jessica Boland is a Senior Lecturer of Functional Materials and Devices in the Materials and Devices Division in the School of Electronic and Electrical Engineering at the University of Manchester.
-She is a member of the Photonic Materials and Devices Group in the Photon Science Institute and her research is directly aligned with the Atom to Devices and 2D Materials theme within Henry Royce Institute.
-Her current research focuses on combining ultrafast optical-pump terahertz-probe spectroscopy with scanning near-field optical microscopy to provide a unique tool for examining the ultrafast carrier dynamics of III-V nanostructures, 2D materials and topolocial insulators with femtosecond temporal resolution, nanometre spatial resolution and surface-sensitivity.
+Dr Jessica Boland is a Senior Lecturer of Functional Materials and Devices in the Department of Materials in the School of Natural Sciences at the University of Manchester.
+She is a member of the Photonic Materials and Devices Group in the Photon Science Institute and her research is directly aligned with the Henry Royce Institute, where she is the Research Area Theme lead for Atoms to Devices at Manchester.
+Her current research focuses on combining ultrafast optical-pump terahertz-probe spectroscopy with scanning near-field optical microscopy.
+With this aim, she has established and directs the CUSTOM facility at Manchester (Cryogenic Ultrafast Scattering-type Terahertz-probe Optical-pump Microscopy (CUSTOM) - Henry Royce Institute) .
+This facility provides a unique tool for examining the ultrafast carrier dynamics of III-V nanostructures, 2D materials and topolocial insulators with femtosecond temporal resolution, nanometre spatial resolution and surface-sensitivity.

 Biography